Iowa Republicans will hold 2024 caucuses on January 15 - Local News 8

 The early start date for the Republican Iowa caucuses is also a partial result of changes Democrats are making to their primary calendar – changes that have made the status of the Iowa Democratic caucuses unclear.
 But those revisions won’t directly apply to Republicans.

-Under the Democratic plan approved earlier this year, South Carolina would be the first approved nominating contest on February 3, followed by Nevada and New Hampshire on February 6, and Georgia and Michigan before Super Tuesday.
+Under the Democratic plan approved earlier this year, which was largely proposed by Biden, South Carolina would be the first approved nominating contest on February 3, followed by Nevada and New Hampshire on February 6, and Georgia and Michigan before Super Tuesday.
 But that calendar won’t entirely come to pass.

 The need to go before South Carolina Democrats is what pushed Republicans in Iowa and, presumably New Hampshire, into January.